revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

  **r+**:

  - It will not create a file if it does not exist.
- - If the file already exists, opening it with r+ does not destroys the contents.
+ - If the file already exists, opening it with r+ does not destroy the contents.

  **w+**:

  - If the file does not exist,it will be created.
- - If the file already exists, opening it with r+ will destroys the contents.
+ - If the file already exists, opening it with r+ will destroy the contents.

         </blockquote>
 </details>